wcushen/argocd-avp-sops-teams/README.md

 Hello World !
 Welcome to OpenShift from welcome-helm-novault-5fcb9d7ff4-4pdrk:10.128.0.78 Hello from Helm-Sops! !
 Welcome to OpenShift from welcome-sops-helm-796dfd845b-7qrjm:10.128.0.193 Hello from Kustomize-Sops! !
-Welcome to OpenShift from welcome-sops-kustomize-64d4585c6c-x9f4w:10.128.0.158 Hello from Kustomize-Helm! !
+Welcome to OpenShift from welcome-sops-kustomize-64d4585c6c-x9f4w:10.128.0.158 Hello from Kustomize-Helm-Sops! !
 Welcome to OpenShift from welcome-sops-kustomize-helm-59d5dbf4b6-tdwss:10.128.0.125
 ```

 ### B Team